 We have a significant amount of indebtedness.
-As of March 31, 2019, the aggregate principal amount of our total outstanding indebtedness was \$1.4 billion, which was comprised of \$700.0 million in principal amount of 5.625% Senior Notes due 2025 (the 2025 Notes), \$600.0 million in principal amount of 5.625% Senior Secured Notes due 2027 (the 2027 Notes), no outstanding borrowings under our revolving credit facility (the Revolving Credit Facility) and \$139.6 million in principal amount of outstanding borrowings under our direct loan facility with the Export-Import Bank of the United States for ViaSat-2 (the Ex-Im Credit Facility and, together with the Revolving Credit Facility, the Credit Facilities).
-As of March 31, 2019, we had undrawn availability of \$680.4 million under our Revolving Credit Facility and no remaining availability under our Ex-Im Credit Facility.
+As of March 31, 2020, the aggregate principal amount of our total outstanding indebtedness was \$1.9 billion, which was comprised of \$700.0 million in principal amount of 5.625% Senior Notes due 2025 (the 2025 Notes), \$600.0 million in principal amount of 5.625% Senior Secured Notes due 2027 (the 2027 Notes), \$390.0 million in principal amount of outstanding borrowings under our revolving credit facility (the Revolving Credit Facility and, together with the Ex-Im Credit Facility, the Credit Facilities), \$117.9 million in principal amount of outstanding borrowings under the Ex-Im Credit Facility and \$65.0 million of finance lease obligations.
+As of March 31, 2020, we had undrawn availability of \$292.7 million under our Revolving Credit Facility and no remaining availability under our Ex-Im Credit Facility.